philipturner/swift-colab/README.md

 Status: Incomplete

 This is only public to allow downloading files on Google Colab.
-Do not rely on this for guidance on using Swift in Google Colab yet.
+Do not rely on this for guidance on using Swift on Google Colab yet.

-How to run Swift in Google Colab through command line:
+How to run Swift on Google Colab through command line:

 ```bash
 !mkdir /swift && cd /swift && curl https://download.swift.org/swift-5.5.2-release/ubuntu1804/swift-5.5.2-RELEASE/swift-5.5.2-RELEASE-ubuntu18.04.tar.gz --output toolchain-zipped